AntonC9018/Dungeon-Hopper-Docs/docs/chains.md

 anotherChain:addHandler({ h6, Ranks.LOW }) -- maps to 200000
 ```

-> NOTE: The priority numbers are not restored once a handler is removed.
+> NOTE: The priority numbers of a chain instance are not restored once a handler is removed.

-Techinically, you may use floats, but you are recommended to use integers.
+Techinically, you may use floats, but you are recommended to use unsigned integers.
+Also, do not use numbers from 1 to 5 for priority numbers as those are processed as indicating ranks instead.

 #### Why is it useful?